michelta00/disentangle-type-state/README.md

 ### 0. Data Retrieval
 - Datasets are not included in this repository due to their size
-- Datasets, FSS scores, and FSS selections can be obtained by running the snakemake workflow from [https://github.com/HelenaLC/type-state](https://github.com/HelenaLC/type-state)
+- Datasets, FSF scores, and FSF selections can be obtained by running the snakemake workflow from [https://github.com/HelenaLC/type-state](https://github.com/HelenaLC/type-state)

 ### 1. Data Preparation (`00-dat_*.qmd` / `00-data_*.ipynb`)
 - Load and preprocess raw data